HEDIDIN/DocumentDB-REST/README.md

 ## Configure Swagger ##

-You will need to modify `YourDocumentDBAccount.documents.azure.com:443` in the Swagger file Replace `YourDocumentDBAccount` with your account name
+You will need to modify `YourDocumentDBAccount.documents.azure.com:443` in the Swagger file Replace `YourDocumentDBAccount` with your *DocumentDB Account Name*

 ## Usage ##